A look around Vietnamese Villages

 12. Chau Giang Muslim village, An Giang, Southern Vietnam

-Chau Giang Village is also, home to several traditional craft villages specializing in pottery, rice paper making, and conical hats.
+The Village is home to several traditional craft villages specializing in pottery, rice paper making, and conical hats.
 If you are a muslim traveler, it is probably the best to meet Muslims of Vietnam in this small village.

 The village is home to 12 ethnic groups, including the Nung, Dao, Tay, Mong, and La Chi.
 Visitors can stay in homestays, explore the rugged terrain, and enjoy trekking.
-Hoang Su Phi is a hidden gem with rich cultural heritage and great potential for community ecotourism, making it an ideal destination for those exploring Vietnamese villages.
+Hoang Su Phi is a hidden gem with rich cultural heritage and great potential for community ecotourism, making it an ideal destination for those exploring the traditional ethnic villages.

 14. Sinh Village, near Hue